amit-upadhyay-IT/redesigned/docs/_tutorials/Recursions/backtracking.md

 {: .info .note}
 Write a function that accepts a string as a parameter and outputs all possible rearrangements of the letter in that string.

-Again, as with every recursion problem try to see how is this problem self-similar (optimal substructure) in nature?

-You can first choose a letter and then leave the remaining choices of letters to be handled by the later calls of the function.

 To solve this problem you can make a decision tree and then simply code it.
 If you followed the previous posts I wrote then you should be able to code it up.

 Example: Possible permutation of {A,B,C}